mstevetodd/EngineDriver_Home/docs/about/index.rst

 The Published version (v2.37.187) is available in the `Google Play Store <https://play.google.com/store/apps/details?id=jmri.enginedriver>`_ or by `direct download of the .apk file <../_static/apk/EngineDriver.apk>`_.

-APK files for manual installation (including older verserions) are available from the :doc:`Downloads page </downloads/index>`.
+APK files for manual installation (including older versions) are available from the :doc:`Downloads page </downloads/index>`.

 Roadmap
 -----------